 A peel-and-stick alternative will not have the lifespan of tiles.
 There are gaps between tiles that can allow moisture to seep in, which can present several issues.
 If water gets behind the panels, you’ll see them shift and separate from the wall over time, and mold has an opportunity to grow behind them in the meantime.

 Some of the more expensive tiles allow you to grout between them for more durability.
 Still, thin-set mortar is a more powerful adhesive than the backing on peel-and-stick tiles.

-Ceramic tiles seal out moisture, and that’s why stick-on options can never fully replace them.
-Although you can get away with stick-on floor tiles in bedrooms, laundry rooms, and some kitchens, they’re impractical in bathrooms.
+Ceramic tiles seal out moisture, and that’s why other options can never fully replace them.
+Although you can get away with stick on floor tiles in bedrooms, laundry rooms, and some kitchens, they’re impractical in bathrooms.

-Opt for bathroom stick-on wall tiles or kitchen backsplashes for an easy-to-achieve upgrade.
+Use them on bathroom walls or kitchen backsplashes for an easy-to-achieve upgrade.
 When you want to put the most value into your home, take the next step and use real tile.

 Are you ready to put in tile?
 Set yourself up for a successful installation with RUBI tools.
 Check out our catalog to find great deals and exceptional value on top-tier tile cutters, polishers, blades, and more.